Clinics and Field Placements

 Virgil D. Hawkins Civil Legal Clinics

-In the Veterans Assistance Clinic, students assist veterans with benefits claims, discharge upgrades, and other matters related to veteran status.
+In the Veterans and Servicemembers Legal Clinic, directed by Professor Judy Clausen, students assist veterans with benefits claims, discharge upgrades, and other matters related to veteran status.